-Michelle Knapp is a native of Guaynabo, Puerto Rico.
+Michelle Knapp has over 20 years in education and is a native of Guaynabo, Puerto Rico.
 She earned a bachelor’s degree from Rollins College and a master’s degree from the University of North Florida.
 She began her teaching career at EuGene Butler Middle School in downtown Jacksonville, FL in 1998, where she designed their first foreign language curriculum.
 From there she went on to teach at Ridgeview High School in Clay County, teaching all levels of Spanish including International Baccalaureate and Advanced Placement classes, as well as becoming Clay County’s first National Board Certified Teacher in World Languages.
-She became an assistant principal of curriculum at Orange Park High School in Clay County, FL, a school which at the time had over 2,800 students.
+She became an assistant principal of curriculum at Orange Park High School, a school which at the time had over 2,800 students.
 During her time at Orange Park High, Mrs. Knapp designed student programs which were implemented in other Clay County high schools.
 Following her time at Orange Park High, Mrs. Knapp became the inaugural Vice Principal at Oakleaf High School, participating in the construction, instructional design and operational design of the school.
 In 2013, she was named Clay County’s Assistant Principal of the Year and then went on to become one of three finalists for the Florida Department of Education’s Florida Assistant Principal of the Year award.
 Mrs. Knapp then went on to become the inaugural principal at Virtue Arts and Science Academy, and all girls, college prep, public charter school in Jacksonville, FL.
 While at Virtue Arts and Science Academy, Mrs. Knapp designed and implemented college prep academic curriculum, a fine arts program, and leadership and character development programs for middle and high school girls.
 Mrs. Knapp then became the inaugural principal of St. Johns Classical Academy, a public charter school in Clay County, FL which focuses on classical education.
 St. Johns Classical Academy is the third school Mrs. Knapp opened.

 Mrs. Knapp is happily married with 3 children.
 In her free time she enjoys travel, the arts, checking out new foods, and visiting family in her native Puerto Rico, as well as participating in her children’s activities.
-She and her family are actively involved in local community activities.
+She and her family are actively involved in local community activities